sopra-fs23-group-03/sopra-fs23-group-03-server/README.md

 5. Set breakpoints in the application where you need it
 6. Step through the process one step at a time

-### Disclaimers

-#### **Users don't leave the process**
-We assume that all group members stay online and continue the meal-planning process together.
-If one member is not moving along in the process, all other members of the group get stuck at that point and would have to delete their local storage and create a new account in order to use our services.

-#### **Web Browser**
-Our application was developed and tested mostly using [Google Chrome](https://www.google.com/chrome/).
-We therefore recommend you download and install Chrome to have the best experience with our application.

-#### **Database**
-We have kept the in-memory H2 database of the template project provided by the SoPra FS23 Team.
-This means that whenever the server gets terminated, e.g. in our deployment due to inactivity, the database gets destroyed with it.

-#### **Server Instance**
-In a first interaction with our deployed application, upon a server instance being created, you might experience our application stating that the server cannot be reached.
-This will resolve itself once the server has started properly.
-In order to avoid issues with multiple instances of the server we have also limited the maximum number of instances to one.
-This means, that our application does not scale for too many clients.

 ## Roadmap
 See the [Future Work](https://github.com/orgs/sopra-fs23-group-03/projects/1/views/5?filterQuery=milestone%3A%22Future+Work%22) in our Project Board for the functionality we'd plan to develop further in our application.
 Here are the three most interesting additions we'd like to implement: